cats64/ibpersonalproject/README.md

 You'll need to build a cross compiler.
 I will add instructions on how to do that shortly, but please be warned that it is time consuming.
 ### What do the directories mean?
 The kernel directory is for the kernel.
 The libc is baked into the kernel, but is made separate so that they do not interfere with each other.
 All documentation is in the docs directory.
+### I don't want to build it.
+Where can I get an ISO?
+There will be ISOs eventually in a sub-directory.

 ## Build problems
 ### How do I...